 However, Portuguese civil law also establishes a surface right.
-The surface right consists of the right to construct or maintain, in perpetuity or temporarily, a work on land belonging to another person, or to plant or maintain plantations thereon.
-Public entities may also confer the use of land or a property to a third party, while maintaining ownership of the same.
+The surface right consists of the right to build or maintain, in perpetuity or temporarily, a construction on land belonging to another person, or to plant or maintain plantations thereon.
+Public entities may also give a third party the right to build on a property, while maintaining ownership of the same.